Key AI trends in banking for 2026: expert insights from a panel

 Bhattacharya dropped a necessary reality check on the financials.
 The cost of the technology itself is plummeting.
 The cost of tokens and hosting models on Azure or AWS is a fraction of the value they deliver.

-- Human interaction: $24 fully loaded cost
+- Human agent: $24 fully loaded

-- ROI potential: 60-120x cost reduction per transaction
+- Savings: 98%+ cost reduction per interaction

-But the real cost is talent.
+But the real cost is the talent.

 To build these systems, you need engineers who have built systems at scale.
 You need "architects and builders" who understand how to integrate new AI models into old banking architectures.
+Learn more about the AI transformation journey in banking and what it takes to build at scale.

 Those people are rare.
 They're expensive.
 And you're competing with every other bank (and Big Tech) to hire them.